SwellRT/swellrt/README.md

 SwellRT enables **real-time collaboration** in your Web applications: multiple users can share and edit JavaScript objects in real-time with transparent conflict resolution (*eventual consistency*).
 Changes are distributed in real-time to any user or App instance using a shared object.

+Objects are stored in the server and can be query using the API.

-SwellRT provides also **out-of-the-box collaborative rich-text editing** for Web applications (as Google Docs (R) or Etherpad) through an extensible **text editor Web component** and API.
+SwellRT provides also **out-of-the-box collaborative rich-text editing** for Web applications (as Google Docs (R) or Etherpad) through an extensible **text editor Web component and API**.

 ## Getting Started

-These instructions will get you the latest version of the server up and running in you machine.
+These instructions will get you the latest version of the server up and running in your machine.

 ### Prerequisites